+Eduardo Franco (Booksmart), Jamie Campbell Bower (Sweeney Todd), and Joseph Quinn (Catherine the Great) will be joining as series regulars.
 Franco will star as Argyle, “Jonathan’s new BFF” and “a fun-loving stoner who proudly delivers delicious pizza pies for Surfer Boy Pizza.”
-Bower is playing Peter Ballard, “a caring man who works as an orderly at a psychiatric hospital.”
-Netflix asks, “Tired of the brutality he witnesses day after day, will Peter finally take a stand?”
-We can’t wait to find out.
-And Quinn will be Eddie Munson, “head of the Hawkins High official D&D Club, The Hellfire Club,” which promises to be a big part of the season.
+Bower is playing Peter Ballard, an orderly at the psychiatric hospital, presumably the one housing Creel.
+And Quinn will join them as Eddie Munson, “head of the Hawkins High official D&D Club, The Hellfire Club,” which promises to be a big part of the season.

 Jamie Campbell Bower aka Peter Ballard is a caring man who works as an orderly at a psychiatric hospital.
 Tired of the brutality he witnesses day after day, will Peter finally take a stand? pic.twitter.com/hUlhKV9pwc— Stranger Things (@Stranger_Things) November 20, 2020